irrshad7-droid/ai-pdf-chat/README.md

 ## Description

-> Developed an AI-powered PDF Question Answering platform using React, Tailwind CSS, PDF.js, and Google Gemini API.
-Implemented document ingestion, contextual question answering, source attribution, automated summarization, and intelligent document analysis features in a responsive SaaS-style interface.
+AI PDF Chat Assistant is an AI-powered document analysis platform that enables users to upload PDF documents and ask natural language questions about their contents.
+The application uses PDF.js for text extraction and Google Gemini for contextual question answering, summarization, and document insights.
+The project is deployed on Vercel and features a modern React + TypeScript architecture.